-Germany is very concerned that some States Parties are blocking the attendance of distinguished civil society organisations at this Conference, despite the NGOs in question having a proven track record of working on issues demonstrably relevant to the object and purpose of the Convention.
-The 2013 Review Conference agreed to open the Conference to civil society groups and adopted guidelines on their attendance.
-These guidelines and their implementation obviously need to be revised to facilitate NGO access in line with established best practices in the UN system.
+Germany is very concerned that some States Parties are blocking the attendance of distinguished civil society organisations at this Conference, despite the non-governmental organisations (NGOs) in question having a proven track record of working on issues demonstrably relevant to the object and purpose of the Convention.
+The Third Review Conference in 2013 agreed to open the Conference to civil society groups and adopted guidelines on their attendance.
+These guidelines and their implementation obviously need to be revised to facilitate NGOs access in line with established best practices in the United Nations system.